heroseh/hcc/README.md

 ## FAQ
 - Q: Do you plan on DX12 or Metal support?
-	- A: Yes, when i personally need to port a project of mine over.
+	- A: Yes, when I personally need to port a project of mine over.
 	If you would like to speed this up, I am open to work with a contributor who is willing to do the port.
 	The compiler is structured in such a way where you 'just' need to do a DXIL or MSL backend.
 Please use the Discord or file an Github issue if you wish to coordinate on one of these backends.

 - Q: Do you plan on supporting Mesh & Ray Tracing shaders?
-	- A: Yes in future when i need them personally, but i am open to coordinate with someone who is willing to implement them.
+	- A: Yes in future when I need them personally, but I am open to coordinate with someone who is willing to implement them.
 Please use the Discord or file an Github issue if you wish to work on this.

+- Q: Do you plan on supporting OpenGL or DX11?
+	- A: No, unfortunately we are targeting the future of graphics programming and this is in compatible with older graphics APIs :(

 # Community